sgmurphy/wordpress-plugins/use-any-font/readme.txt

 = Does it works with multiple fonts ? =

 Ya, it works with multiple fonts.
 For multiple font conversion request, you need to get the Premium Key.

+= How to add font variations ? =

+1. Goto Font Upload Tab
+2. Click on Font Upload button in the right side.
+3. Tick enable multiple font variation option.
+After that you will get select box to select the font weight and style.
+4. Please make sure you use the same custom font name for all the variations.

 = Do i need to manually convert fonts ? =